Mindoro imperial pigeon: Habitat and conservation status

 The Mindoro imperial pigeon is distributed throughout Mindoro, where sufficient closed canopy forests remain.
 They used to be found mostly in mountain forests above 1000m.
 However, in 1991, most of the observations were made in understory trees of the remaining low altitude forests of Mindoro (800-950m).
 IUCN previously assessed this bird as Endangered with an estimate of 600 - 1,700 mature individuals but in 2024 this species was reassessed as Near-threatened species with a population estimate of 800 - 3,000 mature individuals.
 This revised estimate is not a sign that numbers are increasing but rather a reassessment of a very rough estimates based on theorized population density and its theorized extent of occurrence.
 This species is rare and uncommon but known to be found more easily in Mount Ilong and Mount Halcon.
 Its habitat is threatened by logging, cultivation, deforestation and forest destruction.

 Conservation actions proposed include more surveys to better understand population, distribution and ecology, along with efforts to protect the remaining forest on Mount Halcon and lobby for higher priority protection status.

+In March of 2026, the species was added to a list made by Search for Lost Birds, an organization aimed at rediscovering bird species not seen in the last 10 years or more, along with the Mindoro bleeding-heart (Last seen in 2005), Minahasa shortwing, Samoan white-eye, Vanikoro white-eye, and the Guadalcanal honeyeater.